- Investment Workshop 59: Are Robo-Advisors Compatible With FIRE? - June 22, 2020

 So that’s our analysis of WealthSimple’s portfolio strategy.
 It’s based on the same principles that we base our portfolio on, and while they made some different decisions than we made when it came to ETF choices, the overall result is largely similar.
 I do question the value of adding in the low-vol ETFs, since they don’t seem to do anything, but other than that I think their portfolio is a perfectly fine choice to go and will generally get you where you need to go on your early retirement journey.

 So with that being said, next week we will try out their funding options and see what happens when we perform our first buy!
-Exciting times, so stay tuned!
+Read on to the next Workshop article!

 How much does it cost to participate in the Investment Workshop?
 NOTHING.
 Because that's how we roll.
 All we ask is that you sign-up using the following affiliate links to keep it free forever: